narbehaj/ssl-checker/README.md

 It's a simple script running in python that collects SSL information then it returns the group of information in JSON.

-# Requirements

-You only need to installl pyOpenSSL:

-`pip install pyopenssl`

 # Usage

 `python ssl_checker.py host1[:port] [host2:port] [host3:port]...`